Donaim/proviral-pres1/slides.md

 <!--

 - Let's walk through the Proviral Sample Workflow.
-This is a standard progression for every proviral sample.
+This is, basically, a standard progression for every proviral sample.
 - We kick off with **data gathering and initial processing**.
 MiCall is our engine here, transforming raw A-C-T-G strings into structured datasets.
 - Next is **pipeline activation**, where the Proviral Pipeline comes alive, it loads the sample data, and runs some initial checks and prepartion.
 - HIVIntact takes stage for **intactness analysis**, where it checks for any genetic anomalies.